 World thinking Day

-The theme for World Thinking Day 2021 is peacebuilding, and we’re sharing some ways you and your troop can get in on the action to celebrate.
+The theme for World Thinking Day 2023 is “Our World, Our Peaceful Future: The environment, peace, and security“, and we’re sharing some ways you and your troop can get in on the action to celebrate.

 Troops can learn about World Centers in different countries.